jamesbattersby/vscode-shutdown-alert/README.md

 # Shutdown Alerter
 `Shutdown Alerter` is a little extension for VSCode that monitors `/run/systemd/shutdown/scheduled` looking for scheduled shutdown and reboot event.

 If an event is found, a notification dialog is displayed, along with a status bar notification message giving the type of event and the scheduled time.

+# Motivation
+When ssh'd in to a Linux machine, if a shutdown or reboot event is triggered there is a broadcast notification is shown on the ssh terminal.
+However, if connected via VSCode the notification isn't shown.
+This extension monitors the shutdown schedule file and provides a notification.

 # File Format
 The expected format of the notification file is: